Generic selectors

 The Tudung

-In Malaysia, the Tudung stands as a traditional headscarf that enhances modesty and grace, deeply rooted in cultural tradition.
+In Malaysia, the Tudung stands as a traditional headscarf that enhances modesty and grace, deeply rooted in cultural tradition and the Malaysian costume.
 Worn by women of all ages, it symbolizes cultural identity and religious adherence, reflecting the values of modesty and humility cherished in society.

 Crafted from various materials like cotton, chiffon, or silk, the Tudung comes in diverse styles and designs, allowing for personal expression while adhering to cultural norms.
 Whether draped loosely over the head or intricately wrapped, it adds an elegant touch to the wearer’s attire.